erodenas/rodenas_work/README.md

-# CEF Context Broker - Functional documentation of the enabler
+# CEF Context Broker - Functional Documentation of the Enabler

 **Table of Contents**
 1. [Introduction](#introduction)